riltonfranzonee/fastfeet/README.md

 - [**EditorConfig**](https://editorconfig.org/)

 ## :information_source: How to use this project
 To clone and run this application, you'll need Git, NodeJS and Yarn.
-Input theese lines in your command line:
+Input these lines in your command line:

 ```bash
 # Clone this repository